 What is a Teradata Volatile Table?

-Volatile tables are very similar to derived tables.
-In contrast to these, their lifetime is not limited to the duration of a query, but they exist until the end of the session in which they were created.
+Volatile tables are very similar to derived tables, but their existence is not limited to their transaction; they stay materialized until the sessions in which they have been created ends.

 Volatile tables are created with the following syntax:

 CREATE VOLATILE TABLE Customer ( CustomerId INTEGER NOT NULL, LastName VARCHAR(255) ) PRIMARY INDEX (CustomerId) ON COMMIT PRESERVE ROWS;

 An in-depth comparison between Volatile Tables, Global Temporary Tables, and Derived Tables can be found here: